Woman Survives Falling More Than 5,000 Feet After Her Parachute Fails To Open

 Denis Demers said the woman was falling faster than the other divers.

-“It’s a miracle,” he said in an interview with Radio-Canada, per the CBC.
+“It’s a miracle,” he said in an interview with Radio-Canada, per CBC.

 Océane Duplessis was about to board a plane to participate in another jump when she noticed the woman’s parachute’s were not operating.